7Block Labs

 Target audience and the exact keywords they need to see

-• Your language: A‑CDM, AIDX, SSIM/MCT, OTP code, IROPS, GDP/ground stop, gate‑in.
+• Your Language: A‑CDM, AIDX, SSIM/MCT, OTP code, IROPS, GDP/ground stop, gate‑in.

-• InsurTech product/actuarial teams
+• InsurTech Product/Actuarial Teams

-• Your language: parametric triggers, loss ratio, Brier score calibration, binding authority, claims automation, capacity partner.
+• Your Language: Parametric triggers, loss ratio, Brier score calibration, binding authority, claims automation, capacity partner.

-• Regulated exchange/product managers
+• Regulated Exchange/Product Managers

-• Your language: event contracts, FCM‑intermediated access, market surveillance, Part 16 reporting, resolution SLA, dispute bonds.
+• Your Language: Event contracts, FCM-intermediated access, market surveillance, Part 16 reporting, resolution SLA, dispute bonds.

 GTM proof points and metrics to run (and report) from Day 1

-• Oracle cost per market: cap at <$0.02–$0.05 in L2 gas for settlement transaction post–EIP‑4844; verify with your chain’s blob pricing; publish monthly payer mix. (investopedia.com)
+• Oracle cost per market: We’re capping it at under $0.02-$0.05 in L2 gas for settlement transactions after EIP-4844.
+Make sure to check your chain’s blob pricing to verify, and don’t forget to publish a monthly payer mix. (investopedia.com)

 What you get with 7Block Labs (deliverables mapped to outcomes)